 Comprehensive High Schools vs. Small Thematic High Schools

-There are 11 schools to choose from within LBUSD: 6 comprehensive high schools (Cabrillo, Jordan, Lakewood, Millikan, Poly, and Wilson) and 5 small, thematic high schools (CAMS, McBride, Renaissance, Sato, Browning).
+There are 11 schools to choose from within LBUSD: six comprehensive high schools (Cabrillo, Jordan, Lakewood, Millikan, Poly, and Wilson) and five small, thematic high schools (CAMS, McBride, Renaissance, Sato, Browning).
 Comprehensive high schools typically have a large student population (2,500-4,000 students), offer a wide variety of classes, athletic team programs, and specialized/traditional small learning communities.
 Attendance boundaries also allow for residential priority, meaning students who apply to schools outside their neighborhood would be put further down the list for admission.
 Small thematic high schools tend to have smaller student populations (400-1,200 students), offer a limited menu of class options, and limited or no athletic team opportunities.
 Though this may be the case, there are no attendance boundaries, meaning students who live outside of the region can apply with no priority given to neighborhood families.
 We strongly encourage our 8th grade families to research thoroughly the right high school for your student.

 All students in LBUSD High Schools belong to a pathway.
 All comprehensive high schools have pathways that have no criteria and give priority to residential students and pathways that require minimum criteria for acceptance in which most do not give priority to residential students (i.e., Secondary Specialized Programs).
 All small, thematic schools are seen as Secondary Specialized Programs, which means they too have minimum criteria (except for Renaissance and Browning) and do not offer priority to any residential students.
 For information on the selection methodology of these options, visit the LBUSD HS Choice webpage.

 For more information on the LBUSD HS Choice Process, please visit the LBUSD HS Choice webpage or contact the HS Choice Helpline at (562) 997-8306.